 What Is VET Student Loans?

 From 1 January 2017, VET Student Loans will be implemented.
-This is a new student loans program that replaces the current VET FEE-HELP scheme, to give eligible students access to quality higher level VET qualifications, particularly those students who could not otherwise afford to pay upfront.
+This is a new student loans program that replaced the previous VET FEE-HELP scheme, to give eligible students access to quality higher level VET qualifications, particularly those students who could not otherwise afford to pay upfront.

 There are specific criteria students must meet to be eligible for a loan through VET Student Loans.
 Students must have been assessed as academically suited to undertake the eligible course and their FEE-HELP balance must be greater than zero.
 Furthermore, a student must be an Australian citizen; or hold a permanent humanitarian visa and usually reside in Australia; or be a qualifying New Zealand citizen.